 The author retains all rights with regard to copyright.

 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to firstname.lastname@example.org.

 Aboel Hassan, A.

-(2008).Design and optimization of input shapers for liquid slosh suppression [Master’s thesis, the American University in Cairo].
+(2008).Design and optimization of input shapers for liquid slosh suppression [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Aboel Hassan, Ameen.
 Design and optimization of input shapers for liquid slosh suppression.
 2008.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.